MitchTansey/tt09-LFSR-Encrypter/docs/info.md

 ## How it works

-Explain how your project works
+Takes in data in, and xor's it with a random number generated from a LFSR.

 ## How to test

-Explain how to use your project
+Explain how to use your project (TODO)

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+N/A